High-resolution models of the vertical shear instability: Results

-We show these quantities measured at $R=4$ in simulations LX, HX and EX in Fig.~ \ref{fig:transport-t}.
-We first observe that LX shows a transient growth from 0 to saturation for the first $300$ orbits.
-This initial transient is the linear growth and saturation of the VSI.
-It is absent from the run HX because this run is initialized from the saturated state of run LX.
-Second, we see that all runs converge to the same steady state with $\langle \alpha\rangle_t=1.3\times 10^{-3}$ and $\langle e_K\rangle_t=1.9\times 10^{-2}$ when averaged for $1000$ orbits, indicating that the bulk transport properties are converged with resolution in the simulations we present.
-Third, we note that the instantaneous $\alpha$ oscillates widely between $\pm10^{-2}$, and it is only with a $20$-orbit running mean that we recover the long-time average.
+These quantities, measured at $R=4$ in simulations LX, HX, and EX, are shown in Fig.~ \ref{fig:transport-t}.
+The LX simulation exhibits transient growth from 0 to saturation for the first $300$ orbits.
+This initial transient corresponds to the linear growth and saturation of the VSI.
+It is absent in the HX simulation because this run is initialised from the saturated state of LX.
+All simulations converge to the same steady state with $\langle \alpha\rangle_t=1.3\times 10^{-3}$ and $\langle e_K\rangle_t=1.9\times 10^{-2}$ when averaged over the $1000$ orbits, indicating that the bulk transport properties converge with resolution in these simulations.
+The instantaneous $\alpha$ oscillates widely between $\pm10^{-2}$, and only after applying a $20$-orbit running mean is the long-time average recovered.

-The radial dependence of the transport properties appear in Fig.~\ref{fig:transport-R}.
-We have excised the radial buffer zones used to damp wave reflections, so this figure truly reflects the "active domain" of the simulations.
-We find that the transport properties gently rise between $R=1.2$ up to $R=4$ where they reach a plateau.
-This feature is present for all of the models, with the same amplitude, hence it is converged with spatial resolution.
-It is however incompatible with the self-similar disc assumption, for which we should obtain instead constant dimensionless values.
-It therefore probably points towards the influence of the inner boundary condition, which propagates deep ($\Delta R\sim 20H$) inside the active domain.
-For $R>4$, all models look perfectly self-similar, and show values similar to the time-averages of Fig.~\ref{fig:transport-t}.
+Fig.~\ref{fig:transport-R} shows the radial dependence of the transport properties.
+We excised the radial buffer zones used to damp wave reflections to ensure that this figure accurately reflects the `active domain' of the simulations.
+The transport properties increase gradually between $R=1.2$ and $R=4$ where they reach a plateau.
+This feature is present in all of the models with the same amplitude, indicating convergence with spatial resolution.
+However, this behaviour is incompatible with the self-similar disc assumption, for which constant dimensionless values would be expected.
+This observation therefore likely indicates the influence of the inner boundary condition, which propagates deep ($\Delta R\sim 20H$) inside the active domain.
+For $R>4$, all models appear perfectly self-similar and show values similar to the time averages in Fig.~\ref{fig:transport-t}.

-We find that the average value of $\langle \alpha\rangle_t$ at $R=4$ (fig.~\ref{fig:transport-t}) is about twice the value reported in the 3D models of \cite{Shariff.Umurhan24} and about 30\% larger than the value reported by \cite{Manger.Klahr18}.
-This discrepancy is most probably due to the more extended radial domain we used as we would be getting $\langle \alpha\rangle_t\sim 5\times 10^{-4}$ at $R=1.5$, a value compatible with that reported by \cite{Manger.Klahr18}, but still significantly larger than \cite{Shariff.Umurhan24}.
+The average value of $\langle \alpha\rangle_t$ at $R=4$ (fig.~\ref{fig:transport-t}) is about twice the value reported in the 3D models of \cite{Shariff.Umurhan24} and approximately 30\% larger than that reported by \cite{Manger.Klahr18}.
+This discrepancy is probably due to the more extended radial domain used in our simulations.
+At $R=1.5$, $\langle \alpha\rangle_t\sim 5\times 10^{-4}$ , a value compatible with that reported by \cite{Manger.Klahr18}, but still significantly larger than \cite{Shariff.Umurhan24}.